-Such deductions are intended to create a level playing field between employees and the self-employed, who face a lighter effective tax burden for several reasons.
+24. Such deductions are intended to create a level playing field between employees and the self-employed, who face a lighter effective tax burden for several reasons.
 First, they are able to split household income among family members, thus circumventing the progressivity of the PIT.
 Second, they can deduct some consumption spending as business expenses, while benefiting from some tax incentives given to corporations.
 Third, the simplified VAT system for small businesses exempts them from keeping detailed books.
 Fourth, weaknesses in enforcement make outright evasion a problem.
-Comparing national

-Figure 3.7.
-International comparison of wage income subject to personal income tax income with data from the National Tax Service (NTS) indicates that only about half of self-employed income is reported, compared to more than 80% for wage income (Table 3.4).
+Comparing national income with data from the National Tax Service (NTS) indicates that only about half of self-employed income is reported, compared to more than 80% for wage income (Table 5).
 However, considering that non-taxable incomes are included in national income, reported income of the self-employed is estimated at 60% to 70% of their total taxable income (Sung and Park, 2008).
 While taxing the self-employed on an equal basis with wage earners is a concern in most OECD countries, the problem is more severe in Korea given that the proportion of self-employed is the fourth highest in the OECD area.